 Feel your brake pedal and steering wheel

-- When brake pads are worn out, a vibration can often be felt in the brake pedal.
+- When brake pads are worn out, a vibration can often be felt in the brake pedal when braking.

-- A vibrating steering wheel can also be a clear sign of brake pad issues.
+- A vibrating steering wheel when braking can also be a clear sign of brake pad issues.

 Need help remembering to check your brake pads?
 Sign up for Allstate's Maintenance Reminder.